 Flamingo Hotel and Casino – 3,626 rooms

 Interestingly enough, The Guinness Book of World Records considers the Venetian and its sister property next door, the Palazzo to be the largest hotel in Las Vegas.

-Since the Venetian and Palazzo to all be under one roof, Guinness considers them to, technically, be just one hotel.
+Since the Venetian and Palazzo are connected, and all under one roof, Guinness considers them, technically, as just one hotel.
 The two hotels combined have a total of 7,017 rooms.

 Palazzo has 3,066 rooms while the Venetian has 4,034 (and yes I realize those numbers add up to 7,100, and no, I cannot explain the discrepancy with Guinness).

 The Venetian was built first of course, and completed in 1999, while its connected sister property, Palazzo opened in 2008.
 While Guinness is entitled to its opinion, the vast majority of folks would certainly consider the Venetian and Palazzo to be two different hotels.

 * The Mandalay Bay’s room count does not count its fancier sister hotel attached next door, Delano Las Vegas, which has 1,117 suites.
 However the resorts are in different areas and marketed separately, so we’re not combining their respective room counts.

 Similarly, we don’t count the Four Seasons part of the Mandalay Bay complex.
 The Four Seasons (actually inside Mandalay Bay), consists of an additional 424 rooms, which would bring the resort’s total hotel room count to 4,752.